 The Romer family lived on a cozy hill on the present streets of Cyril and Methodius and Mendeleev, two generations were neighbors.
 In the family footage, hese places and their dwellings have been recorded since the mid-1930s.
 On the screen, we can see the parents of Witold, Eugenius and Jadwiga Romer, as well as his children.

 Traveling with friends and meeting people you haven’t seen in a long time is a great opportunity to make a film.
 However, it was not enough for the author to simply document the event, so he started a small provocation, and hid himself, filming everything with a hidden camera.
 In the accompanying audio commentary, the author explains his plan and mentions a meeting of friends in Vilnius in 1982.

-The film screening is part of the public program for the exhibition "Society with a Film Camera" that invites you to look into the world of amateur cinema and wants to share the history of this phenomenon, to display unique and previously unseen materials.
+The film screening is part of the public program for the exhibition "Society with a Movie Camera" that invites you to look into the world of amateur films and wants to share the history of this phenomenon, to display unique and previously unseen materials.
 It intends to attract attention and highlight the conversation about the importance of preserving the heritage of film amateurs.